 Road accidents are common in Thailand.
 Wear proper safety gear while on a motorbike, always be aware of your surroundings, and use common sense, just as you would back in your home country.

 Many serious incidents are easily preventable and occur when a person develops a false sense of security while living or traveling abroad.

-Yes, there are stir fries and plenty of dishes with rice and noodles, but don’t let myths about Thailand’s cuisine fool you into thinking it’s the same as the generic takeaway from that run of the mill Chinese delivery place next to the local Wal-Mart.
+Yes, there are stir fries and plenty of dishes with rice and noodles, but don’t let myths about Thailand’s cuisine fool you into thinking it’s the same as the generic takeaway from that run of the mill Chinese delivery place.

 Thai food is known for its sweet, salty, tangy, and spicy balance.
 It also has rich curries and grilled meats that are phenomenal.
 Find a nearby Thai restaurant that has good reviews and take your family there.

 05 You Won’t Be Able to Find Anything You Need

 Most of our friends and family back home couldn’t believe that Chiang Mai was equipped with many malls, shopping centers, and superstores.
 Many supercenters actually dedicate entire floors to electronics, clothing, or beauty stores with familiar Western brands and products.
 These are some main stores: